catherinesyeh/cs262-chat-replication/docs/notebooks/junemoretz.md

 ## March 18, 2025

 Action items 1/2 for LogReplay are done!
 Next up is persistence (and a quick test case for persistence).
+(Update: all persistence features are done!)

+Todo when I start on replication: test LogReplay internal message cache in LogReplayTest, including originating replica ID and timestamps

+An ordering constraint: when receiving a message backlog after introducing to a replica, the order of messages with a particular type does not matter (one message cannot affect another), but the ordering between types does matter.
+Thus, all account creations must occur before message sends, message sends before mark as read and delete message, and account creations before account deletions.
+This invariant matters only for receiving backlog messages, as the timestamps do not provide sufficient ordering due to possible clock drift between replicas.
+Replays from the local database can be done sequentially - they will never be stored in non-causal order.